RemyPorter/VecStack/README.md

 This is often used in conjunction with `pp` to undo all the transformations of the block.
 Adding a `pp` to the sample above would reset the transformation matrix.

 ### Conditional (if)
 You can conditionally execute blocks using `if`.
-The `if` operator pops two items off the stack, both should be blocks.
+The `if` operator pops two items off the stack, both could be blocks.
 E.g.:

 ```
 10 /* puts 10 on the stack */